SarKurd/Star-wars-API/README.md

 Not much is being done to handle errors due to time limit.

+## Going for production

+Before going to production there are a few stuff need to be changed/added/discussed to improve the performance, here i list of several things

+- Code splitting to reduce the amount of data is send to the client per request.
+- Transpilation: Browsers that we need to target.
+- Minification: To reduce bundle size.
+- Preload/prefetch data.
+- Optimize custom fonts.
+- Lazy loading assets.
+- Virtualization for the list of items.
+- Rendering mechanism (Server side rendering, Client side rendering).
+Consider using a framework like Next.js or Remix.

 ## Tools used in this project:

 - React: React is a popular UI library for building UI applications, it has a large community and was part of the assignment requirements.